 Project status: Construction

 Project zone: Central

 We are accelerating key projects within the programme.
-Subject to resource consents being obtained, this will be in place for the 36th America’s Cup, Asia-Pacific Economic Forum (APEC), and Te Matatini in 2021.
+Subject to resource consents being obtained, the programme will be in place for the 36th America’s Cup, Asia-Pacific Economic Forum (APEC), and Te Matatini in 2021.

 In just three years, Auckland’s waterfront will look dramatically different.

 - Utilities Investigation: mid-2018 to December 2018.

 - Quay Street Strengthening: mid-2019 to mid-2020.